 Once you’ve decided to open your Amazon FBA (Fulfillment by Amazon) store, you’ll need to set up your store appropriately.
-It is basic to attract your ideal customers.
+It is essential to attract your ideal customers.

 Unlike a physical retail store, you’re not limited to one specific geographical location.
 You have a larger audience to target.

 However, a larger audience does not mean you should try to market to everyone.
-Instead, it would help if you found your target audience to optimize your listings and increase your revenue.
+Instead, it would help to find your target audience to optimize your listings and increase your revenue.

-If you’re not sure where to start with your Amazon target audience strategy, it’s best to work with a professional like Sunken Stone to ensure you have expert, hands-on help focused only on your brand.
+If you’re unsure where to start with your Amazon target audience strategy, it’s best to work with a professional like Sunken Stone to ensure you have an expert.
+Hands-on help focused only on your brand.

-Suppose you want to learn how to figure out your target audience to integrate into your Amazon strategy.
+Suppose you want to learn how to identify your target audience to integrate into your Amazon strategy.

 In that case, you’ll need to understand:

 - Your Product Demographics, and